Deepakanandrao/bootstrap/site/content/docs/5.3/components/progress.md

 ## Labels

-Add labels to your progress bars by placing text within the `.progress-bar`.

 <div class="bd-example-snippet bd-code-snippet p-1"><div class="bd-example m-1  border-0">

 <div class="progress" role="progressbar" aria-label="Example with label" aria-valuenow="25" aria-valuemin="0" aria-valuemax="100">
   <div class="progress-bar" style="width: 25%">25%</div>
 </div>
 </div></div>

-Note that by default, the content inside the `.progress-bar` is controlled with `overflow: hidden`, so it doesn't bleed out of the bar.
-If your progress bar is shorter than its label, the content will be capped and may become unreadable.
-To change this behavior, you can use `.overflow-visible` from the [overflow utilities]({{< docsref "/utilities/overflow" >}}), but make sure to also define an explicit [text color]({{< docsref "/utilities/colors#colors" >}}) so the text remains readable.
-Be aware though that currently this approach does not take into account [color modes]({{< docsref "/customize/color-modes" >}}).

 <div class="bd-example-snippet bd-code-snippet p-1"><div class="bd-example m-1  border-0">